-Based on their experience and interests, music education majors may select from two degree options: a concentration in vocal music, or a concentration in instrumental music.
-Students have opportunities to combine their studies with “hands-on” experience in elementary, middle, and high school music programs.
-They work intensively in the field while studying and applying the best educational methods and techniques, thus gaining a wide repertoire of skills, a wealth of resources, and confidence in their ability as a teacher.
-During their junior year, students may decide the level and type of setting that they prefer to teach after graduation.
-Course work, internships, and additional field experiences are then arranged accordingly.
+Based on their experience and interests, music education majors may select from two degree options: an emphasis in vocal music, or an emphasis in instrumental music.
+Throughout their studies, students have opportunities for “hands-on” experience (microteaching and/or observations) in elementary and secondary music programs.
+Students work in the field while studying and applying the best educational methods and techniques, thus gaining a wide repertoire of skills, a wealth of resources, and confidence in their ability as a teacher.

 Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music in Music Education (pre-certification), and may choose to enter into the Credential Program through the University’s College of Educational Studies.
 During this fifth-year of study, students complete a series of courses and a directed teaching (student teaching) experience, leading to the California Single Subject Teaching Credential in Music.
 The placement rate for graduates who have completed the credential and seek a teaching position in the California public and private school settings continues to be 100%.

 To begin your application process, please visit the Admissions web page to complete the Common Application for Chapman University.
 Please note in your application that you intend to major in Music Education.